Financial Administration Act

-The Financial Administration Act (Loi sur la gestion des finances publiques) ('The Act') is legislation enacted by the Parliament of Canada, governing financial administration of the government, public assets, the estimates process, the Department of Finance, the Treasury Board of Canada and Crown Corporations.
+The Financial Administration Act (Loi sur la gestion des finances publiques is legislation enacted by the Parliament of Canada, governing financial administration of the government, public assets, the estimates process, the Department of Finance, the Treasury Board of Canada and Crown Corporations.
 The Government of Canada has described the Act as the "cornerstone of the legal framework for general financial management and accountability of public service organizations and Crown corporations."